Rachelnk/Rachelnk/README.md

 **Hi there :smile:, I'm Rachel.**

-### An enthusiastic and passionate Full Stack Developer solving problems one line of code at a time.
+### An enthusiastic and passionate Data Scientist/Analyst/Engineer/Full Stack Developer solving problems one line of code at a time.

 # Technologies
 <div align="left">